PixelBoxed/elsecarmainfc.lotterybingo.club/_posts/2021-11-06-results-06th-november.md

 ---
 layout: page
-title: Results of 06th November
+title: Game 2 is underway!
 teaser: Take a look at our gamecard to see how your lines are doing.
 redirect: /gamecard
 ---